 Ms. Carolina liked its swing.

 Thirty minutes later the white Mercedes convertible passed us.

-Donald was driving the road alone.
+Donald was on the road alone.

 I tried to catch up to the Benz.